tskit-dev/msprime/docs/ancestry.md

 ### Selective sweeps

-Msprime provides the option to perform coalescent approximations to selective sweeps, in which a beneficial mutation moves through the population.
-This is done through the use of a structured coalescent model in the spirit of
-[Braverman et al. (1995)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1206652/).
+Although the coalescent assumes that lineages are exchangable, (and therefore evolving nuetrally), approximations to some forms of selective sweep (beneficial mutation moves through the population), have been derived.
+This is done through the use of a structured coalescent model in the spirit of [Braverman et al. (1995)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1206652/).

-Looking backwards in time the population enters a sweep phase where the population is split between two classes of selective backgrounds, those linked to the beneficial allele, call it {math}`B`, and those not, {math}`b`.
-During this portion of the simulation we track competing rates of coalescence and recombination on the {math}`B` and {math}`b` backgrounds.
+In the {class}`.SweepGenicSelection` model, the population is split between two classes of selective backgrounds, those linked to the beneficial allele, call it {math}`B`, and those not, {math}`b`.
+In this model we track competing rates of coalescence and recombination on the {math}`B` and {math}`b` backgrounds.

-This implementation is reasonable general, althougth there are current limitations (e.g., no change of population size during a sweep).
-The user supplies a final allele frequency and a starting allele frequency, between which msprime will simulate a stochastic sweep trajectory according to a conditional diffusion model [(Coop and Griffiths, 2004](https://pubmed.ncbi.nlm.nih.gov/15465123/);
+The user supplies a final allele frequency and a starting allele frequency, between which msprime simulates a stochastic sweep trajectory according to a conditional diffusion model [(Coop and Griffiths, 2004](https://pubmed.ncbi.nlm.nih.gov/15465123/);
 [Kim and Stephan 2002](https://pubmed.ncbi.nlm.nih.gov/11861577/)).